Teaching experience and appointments

 Philosophy and approach

+I believe teachers should be “dream starters” by helping students see potential and possibilities in themselves and their business ideas.
+In entrepreneurship, where failure is high, I endeavor to teach that failure provides the opportunity to apply new learnings to future endeavors and is not indicative of an individual’s character.
 I am enthusiastic and passionate about the topics I teach, and these attributes flow through my teaching.
-I am tolerant and accepting of different views, and I strive to set a professional example in my conversations and written communications with students.
+I am highly accepting of different views and perspectives and strive to set a professional example in my conversations and written communications with students.

 Teaching Interests